Pusztavacs

 Pusztavacs is a village in Dabas district, Pest county, Hungary, about 54 km south-east of the capital Budapest.
-Its population consists of 1530 inhabitants.
+Its population consists of 1,530 inhabitants.
 Pusztavacs was first mentioned in records in 1274.
 It is notable for featuring the geographical centre of the country.
-To mark that centre, an 11 m high octagonal pyramid was built in 1978 by the plans of the architect József Kerényi..
+To mark that centre, an 11-meter high octagonal pyramid was built in 1978 by the plans of the architect József Kerényi.
 The tower was burnt down in 2001 and later rebuilt in 2004.

-Some sights include ruins of a 15th-century church and a memorial to the 13 martyrs of Arad.
+Some sights include ruins of a 15th-century church of Saint Augustine and a memorial to the 13 martyrs of Arad.